 The Pros of Machine Translation

 Machine Translation enables global companies to translate content at scale using “machines” such as Google Translate.
-It is often found as a feature that is integrated into localization platforms and used by companies looking to lower their translation costs.
+It is often found as a feature integrated into localization platforms and used by companies looking to lower their translation costs.

 To date, it has been especially effective for lower-tier content (i.e., content that does not require translation precision and extensive copywriting).
 In such cases, Machine Translation is often seen as the best solution.